Understanding Sickle Cell

 - Sickle cell disease is not contagious; it is an inherited disorder that affects red blood cells.

-To inherit the disease, an individual must receive the gene for sickle hemoglobin from both parents.
-Individuals who receive one gene for normal hemoglobin from one parent and one gene for sickle hemoglobin from the other parent inherit the sickle cell trait, not the disease, and are carriers.
+- To inherit the disease, a person must receive the sickle cell gene from both parents.
+People who inherit a sickle cell gene from one parent and a normal gene from the other parent have a condition called “sickle cell trait.”

-One in every twelve African Americans has sickle cell trait.
-There are rarely any clinical problems associated with the trait, but those individuals, as carriers, can pass the sickle gene to their offspring.
-If two carrier individuals have children, there is a one-in-four chance with each pregnancy of having a child with sickle cell disease.
+- One in every twelve African Americans has sickle cell trait.
+They rarely have any problems associated with the disease, but can pass the sickle gene to their children.
+If two people with sickle cell trait have children, there is a one-in-four chance of having a child with sickle cell disease.

 - Sickle cell is the most common inherited blood disorder in the United States and affects millions of people worldwide.

 - 80,000 Americans are affected by sickle cell disease, and there are about 2.5 million people in America with sickle cell trait.

 - People of African descent are not the only group affected.
 This disease is also present in Portuguese, Spanish, French Corsicans, Sardinians, Sicilians, mainland Italians, Greeks, Turks and Cypriots and appears in Middle Eastern countries and Asia.

 - Sickle cell disease is diagnosed with a simple blood test.
 It’s most often found at birth during routine newborn screening tests, but can be diagnosed before birth.

 - There is no cure for sickle cell disease, but pharmaceutical advances and a better understanding and management of the disease have increased life expectancies of sickle cell patients.
 Patients now live into their 40s and 50s with ongoing care.